sazonovanton/SirChatalot/README.md

 123456789,10
 987654321,500
 ```
-Rate limit is set to stated number of messages per time period.
+Rate limit is a number of messages a user can send to the bot in a time period.
+In example user with ID 123456789 has 10 and user 987654321 has 500 messages limit.
-Time period (in seconds) can be set in the `./data/.config` file (see *Configuration*).
+Time period (in seconds) can be set in the `./data/.config` file in `RateLimitTime` variable in `Telegram` section (see *Configuration*).
 If no time period is provided, limit is not applied.

 ## Deleting Conversation History
 To delete the conversation history on the server, send the bot a message with the `/delete` command.
 The bot will then delete the conversation history and will send a message to you confirming that the history has been deleted.
 After that it will be a new conversation from the bot's point of view.